marijnalta/whatsapp/README.md

 - Personal predictions.
 Current prediction uses all messages of everyone.
 - Use unicode to predict emojis.
 - Show activity over time.
-- Include some fance graphs (matplotlib).
+- Include some fancy graphs (matplotlib).

 ## Suggestions?
 Feel free to edit the code.